 Episode one, The Widow, stars the delightfully dishevelled Helena Bonham Carter as Sheila, who stabs her husband 38 times.
 When Wicky asks her why she didn’t just leave him, she replies, ‘sunk cost fallacy’, and in that moment, her face seems to collapse in on itself, exposing a lifetime of searing regret.
 I’m avoiding spoilers, so let’s just say that the emotions in this episode are more complex and satisfying, perhaps because the stakes feel higher (episode two deals with writers’ block; three with a break up for example).

-While the narrative arc for Sheila feels intact (I even like the musical interlude and the toilet scene), I don’t quite get the point of the annoying neighbour who keeps intruding with a freshly baked pie.
+While the narrative arc for Sheila feels intact (I even like the musical interlude and the scatological humour), I don’t quite get the point of the annoying neighbour who keeps intruding with a freshly baked pie.
 All the other episodes are essentially two-handers with the occasional additional character (like the black cat in episode two).
 Fewer characters doesn’t necessarily mean easier to write, but the narratives feel more contained and relatable in episodes two, three, and four.

 But episode five seems unformed to me.
 The interaction between the protagonist Hosea (played by Layton Williams), an influencer who’s into 80s kitsch, feels one dimensional and flat.
 I wonder if it’s because creator Greg Davies doesn’t know enough about gen Z. The whole episode is about the generation gap (Wicky is 50), but if you don’t know enough about what you don’t know, it’s hard to get the narrative right, if you get my drift.

-Still, I look forward to Season two.
+Still, I look forward to season two (see below).

 Here’s a review published in the Guardian